 The Word was made flesh, alleluia, alleluia.
 The Word was made flesh, alleluia, alleluia.

-And dwelt among us:
+And dwelt among us: Alleluia, alleluia.
+Glory to the Father, and to the Son, and to the Holy Spirit.

-Alleluia, alleluia.

 The Word was made flesh, alleluia, alleluia.